Updated June 2015

 Alliant Energy’s Interruptible Programs offer customers year-round reduced rates on electricity in exchange for reducing consumption during peak periods at least once per year.
 Customers are typically given two-hour notice to reduce usage to a pre-determined level.

-Alliant also offers Time of Day Pricing for Iowa business customers.
-To take advantage of significantly lower electricity prices during off-peak hours, Alliant will install a smart meter at no cost to the business.
-However, the business will see a small monthly charge for the meter.
+Alliant also offers Time of Day Pricing for Iowa business customers to advantage of significantly lower electricity prices during off-peak hours.
+The program requires the installation of a smart meter that the customer pays for through a monthly charge.
 In the case that the business does not realize a reduction in electricity costs, Alliant will remove the smart meter and reinstall a standard meter free of charge.

 MidAmerican energy offers its EnergyAdvantage Curtailment program to commercial and industrial customers who are able to reduce load by a minimum of 250 kW during peak demand periods.
 Curtailments take place between June and September and typically start at 1 PM, lasting approximately six hours.
 Curtailment calls are generally twelve (but as little as two) hours in advance of required reductions.
 Curtailment incentives are based on the contracted kW reduced during peak periods and are payable as rebates at the end of the peak energy season.